 Florida is one of twelve current no fault insurance states in the United States.

 Florida’s No fault insurance statute requires motorists to carry a certain minimum amount of coverage to be used in the event of an accident.

 In this post, we’ll delve into the topic of florida no fault car insurance, covering what no fault insurance is, misconceptions about florida no fault insurance, who pays, and more.

 Before we get into the specifics of Florida’s no fault statute, some of you might be wondering “what does no fault mean” or “what is a no fault state?”

-In a no-fault state, drivers have insurance to cover their own injuries and damage rather than insuring to pay out to the other person.
+In a no-fault state, drivers have insurance (see “is it illegal to drive without insurance in Florida?“) to cover their own injuries and damage rather than insuring to pay out to the other person.
 In the event of an accident, everyone has to file a claim with their own insurance, regardless of who was “at fault” or caused the accident.

 This is different than at fault states where drivers are forced to choose between filing a claim with their own insurance company, the other driver’s insurance company, or filing a lawsuit.

 Many drivers wrongly assume that no fault means that they cannot be held accountable for causing an accident.
 This is false and drivers that cause serious car accidents in the state of Florida are still likely to face personal injury lawsuits from victims who are looking to recover compensation for:

 - Medical expenses